Big In Japan: UK Announces First Major Post-Brexit Trade Deal - UrduPoint

 Big In Japan: UK Announces First Major Post-Brexit Trade Deal

-Britain on Friday announced its first major post-Brexit trade agreement -- a deal with Japan -- as its negotiations with the European Union become increasingly fractious
+Britain on Friday announced its first major post-Brexit trade agreement -- a deal with Japan -- as its negotiations with the European Union becomes increasingly fractious

 The UK-Japan Comprehensive Economic Partnership Agreement was agreed in principle by International Trade Secretary Liz Truss and Japan Foreign Minister Toshimitsu Motegi during a video call on Friday.